No Min-woo: Lawsuit

 In April 2015, No filed a lawsuit against his former agency, S.M.
 Entertainment, as well as reported the agency to the South Korea Fair Trade Commission.
 Documents from the lawsuit reveal that No originally signed a 17-year exclusive contract with S.M.
 No sought 100 million KRW for damages resulting from the agency's interference in his career.

 On July 21, 2016 No lost his damage suit against S.M as a result of insufficient evidence and the court ruled out the contract between S.M and No invalid.

 In June 2018, it was reported No had lost the appeal in his lawsuit against S.M.
 Entertainment due to the insufficient evidence to the above stated claims.

-Military enlistment
+Mandatory military service

-No was confirmed to have quietly enlisted for his mandatory military service in October 2016.
-He was discharged in July 2018.
+No enlisted for his mandatory military service in October 2016, and was discharged in July 2018.